The world is being lied to by an Australian government backed-supported American TV program.

 SECOND FAKED SCENE

-We’re supposed to believe they walked off back to base camp without putting out the bonfire?
+We’re supposed to believe they walked back off to base camp without putting out the bonfire?

-Isn’t that a crime?
+Isn’t leaving unattended fires a crime?

 Reference clip excerpt

 Husband and wife team, Chris and Greg Clark, are so dull the crew pulled the old “I’m lost” trick to get tensions up.
 Same stuff happened last year.

 Chris Clark looks up, supposedly lost, and points around talking to the camera crew.